acones96/java-spring-framework/Seccion23/README.md

 4. **Multi-Cloud.** Uses multiple cloud providers to diversify risks and optimize services.

-## Servicios AWS
+## AWS

+### Amazon EC2 Basics Instance Families
+An EC2 instance is a virtual machine (VM) that runs in the AWS Cloud.
+The instance type that you choose determines the hardware of the host computer used.
+Each instance offers different compute, memory, and storage capabilities.

+### Decoding instance names
+Instance names are a combination of the instance family, generation and size.
+They can also indicate additional capabilities, such as specific processor type or optimized networking performance.
+Let's use `m5z n.xlarge` as an example:

+* Instance family (m): the first position represents the instance family where M is a general purpose instance subfamily.
+* Instance generation (5): with higher number being the newest generation.
+* Attribute (z): not all instances have one.
+It provides additional information about the instances capabilities, for example z indicates high frequency which is ideal for high single-thread performance..
+* Additional information (n): not all instances have an additional attribute that details what the instance is optimized to do.
+For this case n stands for network.
+* Size (xlarge): represents the size of the instance, which the larger the size, the more resources, such as CPU and memory.

+Here is a list of additional items that might be seen in an instance name:

+* a – AMD processors
+* g – AWS Graviton processors
+* i – Intel processors
+* d – Instance store volumes
+* n – Network optimization
+* b – Block storage optimization
+* e – Extra storage or memory
+* z – High frequency

+### EC2 Use Cases

+### Services AWS
-* **Elastic Compute Cloud (EC2)** is a cloud-bassed virtual machine (VM) service, which would be an IaaS, that gives us full control over the operating system, networking, and computing resource.
+* **Elastic Compute Cloud (EC2)** is a cloud-based virtual machine (VM) service, which would be an IaaS, that gives us full control over the operating system, networking, and computing resource.
   * **Use Cases**
     * **_Hosting custom web applications._** Run web servers like Apache, Nginx, or Tomcat for full control over configurations.
     * **_High-performance computing (HPC)._** Use EC2 for scientific simulations, AI/ML training, or big data processing.